epfl-lara/stainless/core/src/sphinx/neon.rst

     }
   }.holds

-Although Leon still isn't able to verify the lemma, we now see a way to prove the inductive step: ``x`` is positive (by the second precondition) and so is ``exp(x, y - 1)`` (by the inductive hypothesis).
+Although Stainless still isn't able to verify the lemma, we now see a way to prove the inductive step: ``x`` is positive (by the second precondition) and so is ``exp(x, y - 1)`` (by the inductive hypothesis).
 Hence the product ``x * exp(x, y - 1)`` is again